chilts/chilts.github.com/recipe/_posts/2010-04-27-spiced-pilau-rice.md

 - salt
 tags: [ rice ]
 ---
-This fragrant rice dish is lovely to serve with curries and spiced dishes.
+This fragrant rice dish is lovely served with curries and spiced dishes.

 ## Method ##